 Our bus carried us slowly up the long winding mountain road, taking us somewhere that really seemed like nowhere.
-Enroute to our lunch destination – Restaurant Casa No Campo – our curious group of travel bloggers wondered just where it was that we were heading?
+En route to our lunch destination – Restaurant Casa No Campo – our curious group of travel bloggers wondered just where it was we were heading.

 The lush green mountains stretched out around us, as did the endless blue sky.
 Only the occasional farm dotted the landscape.

 Taking in the beauty that surrounded me, I couldn’t help but think again (for perhaps the 1000th time) about how much I adored Portugal.
 The country never ceased to amaze me.

 Feast At Restaurant Casa No Campo In Arouca Portugal

 The suspense finally ended as we pulled up to a remote spot resting atop a mountain peak.
 Looking not like a restaurant and more like a farm, I learned later that the main restaurant area occupies a former barn.
 In fact, many of the farm’s historical buildings remain, crumbling but still intact.

 The eager-to-please staff pulled out all the stops for their only customers.
 Being in Northern Portugal, we were treated to none other than Port wine in this lovely setting.